Computational-Psychiatry/streg/README.md

 Run the following commands to compile the code (OpenCV is required)
 1. `cd build`
 1. `./builder.sh`
-1. If compiling is successful, you an executable file named `streg` should be created
+1. If compiling is successful, an executable file named `streg` should be created

 # Running the code